webOSArchive/webos-docs/docs/activate.md

 * Linux 32-bit (Tested on Ubunutu): [DEB Package](http://www.webosarchive.com/activation/drivers/novacom-linux-32/)
 * Linux 64-bit (Tested on Ubunutu): [DEB Package](http://www.webosarchive.com/activation/drivers/novacom-linux-64/)

+Make sure you have a good quality micro USB cable connected directly to your computer (not to a hub.)
+The OEM cables are your best bet (they're recognizable by a silver indented circle near USB connectors.)

 ## Download the Tool

 * [devicetool](http://www.webosarchive.com/activation/devicetool/devicetool.jar) For webOS 1.x Devices (Pre, Pixi, Pre Plus)